What are sulphates?

 Sulphates are accused of causing irritation or dryness.
 They are said to remove part of the protective hydrolipidic film naturally present on skin and scalp.
 Sulphates can also sting when in contact with the eyes.

 Lastly, the supply of fatty-chain alcohols, which are at the origin of sulphates, is questioned as they could be derived from palm oil.
-The methods of obtaining certain sulphates can have a negative environmental impact.
+The methods of obtaining certain sulphates can have an environmental impact.

-● Sulphates, which we use in rinse-off products, do not persist in the environment.
+- Sulphates, which are used in rinse-off products, do not persist in the environment.

 Why and how do we use them?

 Sulphates are used at an appropriate concentration to ensure the efficiency of our products without any compromise on skin or scalp tolerance.

 Sulphates, especially sodium lauryl sulphate (SLS), have been used safely in our shampoos since 1930.